openid/ipsie-openid-sl1/draft-openid-ipsie-sl1-profile.md

 In addition to the ID Token validation requirements described in Section 3.1.37 of [OpenID], Relying Parties:

 * MUST validate that the `aud` claim is a single string and matches the OAuth Client ID of the RP;
-* MUST set the session lifetime of the session created to match the `session_lifetime` claim (see Note 1);
+* MUST set the session expiration of the session created to match the `session_expiry` claim (see Note 1);

-Note 1: This claim is not currently defined in OpenID Connect, and should be pulled out into its own spec in OpenID Core instead of being defined here.
+Note 1: This claim is currently being defined in the AB Connect WG.
+See the latest draft at https://openid.github.io/connect-enterprise-extensions/main.html.

 # Security Considerations